narimiran/tably/README.md

   -i, --indent          Indents LaTeX source code with 4 spaces per float.
 No
                         difference in the final result, just LaTeX code is slightly more readable.
-Default: False -l LABEL, --label LABEL
+Default: False -k SKIP, --skip SKIP  Number of rows in .csv to skip.
+Default: 0 -l LABEL, --label LABEL
                         Label of the table, for referencing it.
 Default: None -n, --no-header       By default, the first row of .csv is used as a table